 Young children are more vulnerable to flame retardant chemicals

-Graph shows that, on average, children 1.5-4 years old have about three times higher levels of flame retardants in their blood compared to their mothers.
+On average, children 1.5-4 years old have about three times higher levels of flame retardants in their blood compared to their mothers.
 Data from Lunder 2010.

 Some of the flame retardants we found in baby products: